kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 ![](../meta/images/pipeline_visualisation.png)

 To exit the visualisation, close the browser tab.
-To regain control of the terminal, enter `Ctrl+C` or `Cmd+C`.
+To regain control of the terminal, enter `⌘+c` on Mac or `Ctrl+c` on Windows or Linux machines.

 ## Optional: Modular pipelines